 Boston College Graduate School of Social Work is committed to human needs and human rights.
 The migratory nature of the world has huge implications for delivering care and creating well-being.
 Immigrants are at once both the concern of social work and the actors who provide new initiatives and new solutions.
 Understanding the complex interaction of various populations is vital to social welfare and the creation of a just and well functioning society.

-With 38 million foreign born residents, the U.S. addresses both the continuing work of nation building and fostering social cohesion.
+With more than 40 million foreign born residents, the U.S. addresses both the continuing work of nation building and fostering social cohesion.
 Social workers, like teachers, are the front line of interactivity with the newcomer population.
 Displaced and vulnerable populations call for a skilled and insightful workforce to accompany them on their journey.

 Immigrant integration is the dynamic two-way process by which an immigrant is incorporated into a new society and the way the society adapts as it incorporates the newcomers.
 A primary goal of social work on both the clinical and macro level is enabling individuals to avoid marginalization and participate fully in the social, civic, and economic life of their country.